aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mht-to-txt/_index.md

 ---
 title: C# MHT to TXT - MHT to TXT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-MHT to TXT in C#.
-C# Convert MHT to TXT saveformat.
-C# MHT to TXT format.
-Save MHT to TXT C#.
+Convert MHT to TXT quickly and easily with Aspose.Cells.
+C# MHT to TXT.
+C# Save MHT to TXT.
+Save MHT as TXT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., MHT to TXT in C#., C# MHT to TXT saveformat., MHT to TXT C#., C# Convert MHT to TXT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert MHT to TXT in C#., Save MHT to TXT using C#., C# MHT to TXT saveformat., MHT to TXT Converter., C# Save MHT as TXT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}